lynnfaraday/aresmush.com/_root/tutorials/code/overview.md

 <div class="collapse" id="collapseExample">
   <div class="card card-block">

-Ares code is inherently done on multiple lines:
+Ares code is inherently done on multiple lines so there's no need for a prettifier tool:

       <pre>